 These are supposed to be fun toys (with the possible exception of the X5 at the end of the list), and you should never force a child to use an exercise bike or any other piece of play fitness equipment.)

-Overview: If you’re looking for a simple toy exercise bike or indoor bike for a toddler or for young kids, this one from Peach Tree Fun and Fitness pretty much hits the nail right on the head.
+Overview: If you’re looking for a simple toy exercise bike or indoor bike for a toddler or for young kids, this one from Redmon Fun and Fitness pretty much hits the nail right on the head.

 It’s pretty bare bones, but solidly constructed and could last a toddler a couple of years before they outgrow it (if they don’t get bored of it, before then!)
 It’s also really lightweight and easy to set up, plus comes in a fun eye-popping color scheme.